LimePoint/opschain/docs/reference/concepts/context.md

 The OpsChain context framework provides a read only set of values, describing the current step and the user who created the overall change.
 These values enable you to reuse code between projects and environments, conditionally performing logic based on when and where the step is being performed.

-After reading this guide you should understand
+After reading this guide you should understand:

 - the information available in the OpsChain context
 - how to access the OpsChain context values in your actions